pitosalas/cleancont/output/2019-12-20-Some-great-links-for-12_21_2019.md

 ---
 title: "Some great links for  12/21/2019"
-subtitle: "* [What You Need to Know About Netflix’s ‘Jupyter Killer’: Polynote ](<https://towardsdatascience.co..."
+subtitle: "* What You Need to Know About Netflix’s ‘Jupyter Killer’: Polynote"
 category: "uncategorized"
 tags: []
 date: "2019-12-20"